Best Pivot Campaign or Initiative

 Grants, Trusts and Foundations

 a) Tell us the story of your campaign or initiative.
-Tell us what crisis impacted your fundraising campaign/initiative and how this led you to pivot your approach and how was it applied.
+Tell us what the critical fundraising challenge was and how this led you to pivoting your approach and how was it applied.
 What impact did pivoting your campaign make to your fundraising success and organisational strategy?

 b) Please provide a short (approx. 1-3 min) video telling your campaign/initiative story.
 Why should your campaign win this award?
 This can be a simple video filmed on your phone.
 The quality of the production will not be considered in the judging process – it’s about the story you tell.

 To see examples of some of the videos the judges have rated highly in the past, visit #TopTips | FIA Awards

 Strategy - 20%

 How were the causes of the fundraising challenge identified and what were they?
 Describe the initiative and/or strategy that was implemented and how did this differ from the strategy of the original campaign?
 If you created a new campaign or initiative what was the strategy for creating it and making it successful?

 What insights were used to drive this change?

 Illustrate at least one way your campaign showed alignment to the FIA Code.

 Resourcing and Execution - 20%